46620/guides/docs/machine/linux/1gpu_pass.md

 Next remove both CDROMS (you can delete the files if you want)

-#### Optional Removal (untseted as of writing)
-You can also remove `Channel Spice, Display Spice, Video QXL, Sound ich*` if you want.
-I have not tested this but one of the guides suggests doing this
+You can also remove `Sound ich*` if you want.
+I have not noticed anything buggy yet with it removed.

 # QEMU hooks
 You ready to learn the wonders of qemu hooks?
 Cause if not you don't have a choice.